 How do I move my belongings?

-When you first move to Fiji, you’re allowed one container, be it 20- or 40-foot long, which you can fill with belongings — all of which won’t be subjected to import taxes.
-But after that, “the country is really strict on customs,” Shea advises.
+When you first move to Fiji, you’re allowed one container, be it 20- or 40-foot long, which you can fill with belongings, all of which won’t be subjected to import taxes.
+But after that, “The country is really strict on customs,” according to Shea.